devilry/devilry-django/README.md

 ### Alternative step 4 - Setup an empty databse
 If you just want to setup an empty database, run ``fab autogen_extjsmodels syncdb``.

+### Alternative step 4 - From database dump
+Creating the demo database takes a lot of time (12mins on a macbook air with SSD disk).
+You may ask a developer to send you a dump, and use it instead of ``setup_demo``:

+    $ fab reset
+    $ fab restore_db:/path/to/dbdump.sql

 ## 5 - Run the development server